Engage Lawyer Spotlight: Jen Collins

 Brands are increasingly borrowing reach from celebrities and social media influencers to promote and sell their products.
 While it may be more transparent to tell when a celebrity is trying to sell you something, the truth isn’t always black and white.

-This means, brand and influencers are now legally required to explicitly disclose their partnership in a way that is easily understood, e.g. #ad, Advert, Advertising, Branded Content, Paid Partnership or Paid Promotion.
+This means, brands and influencers are now legally required to explicitly disclose their partnership in a way that is easily understood, e.g. #ad, Advert, Advertising, Branded Content, Paid Partnership or Paid Promotion.

 The Practice Notes on this Section of the Code of Ethics go on to state that advertisers must not ‘camouflage’ advertising content, indicating that “influencer and affiliate marketing often appears alongside organic/genuine user generated content and is often less obvious to the audience” (making it more difficult for consumers to identify the material as advertising).